nkmakes/nkmakes.github.io/_projects/grow-assistant.markdown

 ---
 layout: project
+title:  Grow Assistant
-title:  Homeassistant enabled smart grow light
+subtitle: A homeassistant integrated smart grow light
 image:  06.jpg
-tags:   led grow light 3dprint
+tags:   led grow light 3dprint nodered esphome homeassistant
 hackaday: https://hackaday.io/project/171004-esp32-cam-smart-led-herbs-planter
 ---
 One day i was tired of buying fresh herbs, but unluckily i live in a apartment, where there is not direct sunlight most of the year.